What Is CWF and Which Massachusetts Communities Are Fluoridated?

 At this range, dental decay is effectively reduced while minimizing the risks of dental fluorosis.
 The optimal level for a location depends on the annual average maximum daily air temperature of the geographic area.

-There are three types of additive options approved by the American Water Works Association (AWWA) and NSF International (NSF): sodium fluoride, sodium fluorosilicate, and fluorosilic acid.
+There are three types of additive options approved by the American Water Works Association and NSF International: sodium fluoride, sodium fluorosilicate, and fluorosilic acid.
 The benefits of community water fluoridation are the same regardless of the source.